splch/slc.is/posts/Home.md

 draft: true
 ---

-I'll post here and the site will grow with me.
+I'm a quantum advocate and the proud author of [Quantum Tales](https://quantumtales.org).

-Feel free to share! 🥳
+Have a look around and feel free to share! 🥳